 - Eggplant. with our abundance 6 plants produced HUNDREDS of eggplant. we gave away 35 of them to one lady. more than I could ever use. tip: plant zinnias by your eggplant. keeps away the japanese beetles.

 - Jade II beans. oh my goodness.
 9-10" long.
 29 beans per stem. and they don't quit. delicious, so fun to pick and abundant!
 I'll never plant another green bean

 - Okra.
 Oh yummy okra pickles!
-Red okra, burmese okra…a LOT of okra…this year we planted a LOT again. love them fried (roll in fresh ground cornmeal) …okra fritters (see cookbook..yum!) and even made okra pancakes…Mike's favorite food! but will make a LOT more pickles…dills!
+Red okra, burmese okra…a LOT of okra…this year we planted a LOT again. love them grilled!! or fried (roll in fresh ground cornmeal) …okra fritters (see cookbook..yum!) and even made okra pancakes…Mike's favorite food! but will make a LOT more pickles…dills!